IslandViewPTA/islandview-pta-site/content/news/2021-06-newsletter.md

 ## 5th Grade Graduation

-ISV 5th graders will be celebrated at a very special, in-person ceremony on June 22nd.
+ISV 5th graders will celebrate at a very special, in-person ceremony on June 22nd.
 Fifth grade teachers will disseminate information to students and families once all details are finalized.

 {{< fig src="amazon-s-mobile.jpg" align="center" class="max-w-xs" >}}